-If you're a US seller and offer Etsy Payments, you can update the taxpayer ID on file with your shop from the Taxpayer ID page:
+If you offer Etsy Payments, you can update the taxpayer ID on file with your shop from the Taxpayer ID page:

 - Click Finances.

 - Click Edit to update your taxpayer name, address, or ID.

 - Enter your correct information.

 If you update your bank information, the name on your bank account must match the name or business entity you have provided.

 If you enter US taxpayer details, we’ll check that the information matches the information on file in the IRS database.
 If your information doesn’t match, you may not be able to save your changes.
 You can contact the IRS to confirm your correct taxpayer information.
 Contact the IRS about: